 Collectives are formed by members of the student body in order to unite individuals around common issues, activities, or goals.
 A collective can be formed to organize, elevate, support, unite, advocate, or otherwise empower any constituency within the student body.
-SUNSCAD has 5 standing collectives, otherwise collectives must seek ratification annually.
+All Collectives need to be ratified every year.
 Forms can be found here.

-To network and collaborate Indigenous Students towards common art making and curatorial practices.
+To network and collaborate with Indigenous Students towards common art-making and curatorial practices.

 This group will meet once a month to take in city outings that include but are not limited to gallery visits, artist talks, and trips to the park.
 The purpose of the group is to:

-- To get outside school and to explore the city
+- To get outside school and explore the city

 - To meet new people